 Lordi went big in 2006 with this hard rocking effort that features some of the most impressive, if slightly unsettling, costumes to ever grace the Eurovision stage.
 Whatever the case, it did the trick with Hard Rock Hallelujah setting a new record for the most points racked up and winning Eurovision for Finland in the process.

 Ireland’s most embarrassing moment at Eurovision came in 2008 with this turkey of a track.
-A popular TV personality back home in Ireland, Dustin came top in a public vote and was duly chosen to represent Ireland with an odd track that poked fun at the competition as a whole.
+A popular TV personality back home, Dustin came top in a public vote and was chosen to represent Ireland with an odd track that poked fun at the whole competition.
 When it came to Ireland’s hopes of winning, voting for Dustin really was like the turkeys voting for Christmas.